openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 I chose Coffeescript out of curiosity--does it make Javascript that much more pleasant to work with?
 From a programming perspective, the easy loops and array comprehensions alone practically justify its use.
 From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript--the tests, in particular, are much easier to follow without all the Javascript punctuation.

-This code is in production use on a site that indexes (Bible verses on Twitter and Facebook)[http://www.openbible.info/realtime/].
+This code is in production use on a site that indexes [Bible verses on Twitter and Facebook](http://www.openbible.info/realtime/).

 ## Changelog